milesepstein13/severe-thunderstorm-analysis/readme.md

      * `e_shift` (East Shift): Average e_flow across all gridpoints, weighted by outlook probability (or PPH probability if outlook is zero).
      * `n_shift` (North Shift): Average n_flow is taken across all gridpoints, weighted by outlook probability (or PPH probability if outlook is zero).
      * `total_div` (Divergence): Average divergence in the x/y_flow field across all gridpoints, weighted by outlook probability (or PPH probability if outlook is zero).
-   * Typical running time: about a day
+   * Typical running time: a few hours
 7. Run `displacement_colocation.ipynb`

    * This takes in datasets data/pph/labelled_pph.nc, data/displacement/displacements.nc, and data/outlooks/grid_outlooks.nc and saves colocated/recentered version; that is, they are regridded such that x=0, y=0 is at the centroid of the areas of highest outlook probability rather than the SW corner of the dataset.
 We are aware that, all points at the same x, y are not necessarily the same distance from (0, 0) due to (0, 0) being at a different point on the projection for each date.